ergoplatform/oracle-core/docs/specs/v0.2/Deviation-Checking-Oracle-Pool-Spec.md

 # Deviation Checking Oracle Pool Spec
-This is an informal specification which defines an oracle pool implementation which allows entry by predefined/whitelisted trusted oracles.
+This is an informal specification which defines an oracle pool implementation which allows entry by whitelisted trusted oracles and relies on deviation checking consensus.

 This spec follows [Ergo Improvement Proposal 6: Informal Smart Contract Protocol Specification Format](https://github.com/ergoplatform/eips/blob/master/eip-0006.md).